top of page

 The festival is dedicated to showcasing innovative and exciting work by risk-taking filmmakers from around the world.
 Aesthetically and thematically varied, these films mark the arrival of exciting new directing talents.
 The Toronto Arthouse Film Festival takes pride in its astute selection process.
 It is known for discovering hidden gems that later go on to successfully thrive at A-list festivals, with some films even catching the eye of the Academy Awards.
 In 2021 for example, TAFF selected 'Ala Kachuu – Take and Run', directed by Maria Brendle, which was nominated in 2022 for an Oscar in the Best Live Action Short Film category.

-All screenings will take place at the Fox Theatre, located in Toronto.
+All screenings will take place at the Innis Town Hall, located in Toronto.

 The Toronto Arthouse Film Festival is an IMDB eligible film festival.
 This means that all selections and awards can be added to your IMDB film listing.